zmdominguez/zmdominguez.github.io/_posts/2019-02-20-bug-reports.md

 #### My answer has, and always will be, "have you filed a bug for it?"

-Android has its own dedicated issue tracker that organised into several components.
+Android has its own dedicated issue tracker  organised into several components.
 [This page](https://source.android.com/setup/contribute/report-bugs) enumerates those components and have some very good tips on how and when to file a bug.

 It is important to select the correct component because (1) it makes the relevant team aware of your issue, and (2) each component may have a template for reporting issues.

 <p style="text-align: center"><a href="{{ site.baseurl }}/assets/bug_reports/components_filter.png"><img src="{{ site.baseurl }}/bug_reports/components_filter.png" width="478" height="315"></a><br />
 <small>Android Studio component with template</small></p>

-When writing up a bug report, think of what you, as a developer, would find useful if it were _you_ receiving the issue.
-A _"This app sucks"_ report is way less helpful than _"I have trouble logging in with my credentials that work on my computer"_.
+When writing up a bug report, think of what you, as a developer, would find useful if it were _you_ receiving the issue. _"This app sucks"_ is way less helpful than _"I have trouble logging in with my credentials that work on my computer"_.

 I try to be as helpful to the developer as much as I can because we both have the same end-goal: **to fix a verified issue**.